What are your chances of acceptance?

 (Most schools use a weighted GPA out of 4.0, though some report an unweighted GPA.

-With a GPA of 3.69, CSU requires you to be above average in your high school class.
+With a GPA of 3.7, CSU requires you to be above average in your high school class.
 You'll need at least a mix of A's and B's, with more A's than B's.
 You can compensate for a lower GPA with harder classes, like AP or IB classes.
 This will show that you're able to handle more difficult academics than the average high school student.

 SAT and ACT Requirements

 Each school has different requirements for standardized testing.
-Most schools require the SAT or ACT, and many also require SAT subject tests.
+Only a few schools require the SAT or ACT, but many consider your scores if you choose to submit them.

 CSU SAT Requirements